ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 RS.ack_elapsed: ACK time interval calculated from the most recent packet delivered (see the "ACK Rate" section above).

+RS.last_acked_packet_id: The packet identifier of the the most recent packet delivered.

 #### Transmitting a data packet {#transmitting-a-data-packet}